civilrightscoldcaseact/civilrightscoldcaseact.github.io/_sections/7-what-can-i-do.md

 ---
-order: 7
+order: 2
-title: What can I do?
+title: What can I do to contribute?
 link: Help Us
 ---